Discovery Grants (individual) program

 The Training philosophy should describe your approach to training HQP, detailing the mentoring approach and the type of research training and development opportunities provided.

-Describe the planned approach to promoting participation from a diverse group of HQP, taking into account equity and inclusion in recruitment practices, mentorship approaches and initiatives aimed at ensuring an inclusive research and training environment and trainee growth.
+Describe your planned approach to training and mentoring HQP and the type of research training and development opportunities provided.
+Include your strategy for promoting participation from a diverse group of HQP, taking into account equity and inclusion in recruitment practices, mentorship approaches and initiatives aimed at ensuring an equitable and inclusive research and training environment and trainee growth.
+Describe qualitatively any challenges or barriers encountered in ensuring an equitable and inclusive research and training environment.

 Research training plan